 Mostly the first time trekkers in Nepal have chosen this Trek because of short trekking days and also for the spectacular views of the very high mountains.
 Along the Everest Panorama Trek routes, you can walk at your own pace, with plenty of stops for rest.
 Everest panorama Trek can be done anytime throughout the year.

 Everest panorama trek has a short about 10 days itinerary compared to most walks in this region leading up to the base camp.
 The particular route is designed for world travelers who wish to hike in the spectacular mountain but are restricted time-wise.
 For travelers who wish to reach Sengboche hill station in a more relaxed manner can try this itinerary.
-However, if this itinerary is not fit you than send us an inquiry for tailor-made itinerary.Day 1 Arrived at Kathmandu valley
+If this itinerary is not fit you? send us an inquiry for tailor-made itinerary.Day 1 Arrival at Kathmandu valley

 Upon arrival in Kathmandu, Tribhuwan International Airport, we will receive you with private vehicle and transfer to hotel in Kathmandu within B/B plan.
 Our representative will give you information about further programs.

 After breakfast the day will start to our guided trip to cultural world heritage sites in Kathmandu valley; including visits to the pilgrimage sites of Hindus Pashupatinath temple, the world biggest Bouddhanath Stupa, visit Swoyambhunath Stupa also known as monkey temple and historical Kathmandu Durbar Square with temple, unique architectures and Kumari (living goddess) in central Kathmandu .
 Evening pre-trip discussion and introduce with our fellow trekking staff for your adventure trip.